Do Arsenal or Man Utd get the better deal? Sanchez v Mkhitaryan in Opta numbers

-Manchester United and Arsenal are expected to imminently confirm a swap deal that will see Alexis Sanchez and Henrikh Mkhitaryan move between the two clubs.
+Manchester United and Arsenal have confirmed a swap deal that will see Alexis Sanchez and Henrikh Mkhitaryan move between the two clubs.

-No cash is thought to be involved in the transfer, with Sanchez in the last six months of his Arsenal contract, while Mkhitaryan is unwanted by United manager Jose Mourinho.
+No cash is thought to be involved in the transfer, with Sanchez having been in the last six months of his Arsenal contract, while Mkhitaryan was unwanted by United manager Jose Mourinho.

 But which club is getting the better end of the deal?
 With the help of Opta data, we assess the transfer...